RiseAnubis/WpfEssentials/Readme.md

 ===
 First of all, you have to register all of your windows with their corresponding view models:
 1. Remove the *StartupUri*-property from your app.xaml
-2. In the app.xaml.cs, override *OnStartup* and register your views with the *ApplicationService* and open your MainWindow:
+2. In app.xaml.cs, override *OnStartup* and register your views with the *ApplicationService* and open your MainWindow:
 ```
 protected override void OnStartup(StartupEventArgs e)
 {